apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.task_threads INT 2

    Specifies the number of task threads to run.
 These threads are used for various tasks that should be off-loaded from the normal network threads.
+You must have at least one task thread available.

 .. ts:cv:: CONFIG proxy.config.allocator.thread_freelist_size INT 512